yakutwrld/yakut/README.md

   <samp>
     Wassup, im yakut 👋<br>
     Im a Web and Software Developer.<br>
-    Developer of <a href="https://discord.gg/3000" target="_blank">None</a>.
-I can code Discord bots, plugins in Java, and websites.
-Besides software, another hobby of mine is taking pics of things i see and things that fascinate me.
-I love taking pics of the places i visit, they are all memories for me hahaha.
-I also spend time outside with ppl who are dear to me.
-Even tho i love software, spending time with my loved ones is another joy for me.<br>
+    I'm the developer of <a href="https://discord.gg/israfil" target="_blank">Israfil</a>.
+I can develop Discord bots and websites.
+Besides software, another hobby of mine is taking pictures of things I see and things that fascinate me.
+I love taking pictures of the places I visit, they are all memories for me hahaha.
+I also spend time outside with people who are dear to me.
+Even though I love software, spending time with my loved ones is another joy for me.<br>
     <br><img src="https://count.getloli.com/get/@yakut?theme=asoul">
     <br><br>My Disc 👇</a>
   </samp>